jordansissel/sysadvent/2012/24/article.md

 This totally works, assuming that the grep doesn't turn up a false positive (someone reading the 'food' man page?).
-However, there are resources for this pattern kind of thing.
+However, there are resources for this pattern kind of thing, so it's best to use them instead:

     package "foo" do
       action :install